Blackhand01/StarGram/SETUP.md

-# Hackathon Project - Setup Instructions
+# StarGram - Setup Instructions

 This document contains step-by-step instructions to replicate the project setup on any system.
 It includes details on requirements, commands, and structure for easy initialization and use.